WE EXIST TO HELP

 In July 2009, I felt led by God to move to South Korea.
 At the time when I felt God speaking to me about the move, I felt a tremendous, almost overwhelming, love for Korea that I can only best describe as God sharing His heart with me for the nation.
 When I came to Korea it was with a deep conviction that God wanted to do great things in and through this country.
 I knew then, what I still know now, which is that God wants to move in a special way to revive and empower His people in their destiny, as well as use His people in a greater way to reach more people, who don’t know Christ, the way Jesus did.
 God desires for His people to carry His glory and love to others by incarnating to them the way He did to the whole world.

 During my first season in Korea, through the leading of the Lord, I spent time working in an entertainment company.
 I tell people all the time, I feel like I did more ministry in that company than I ever did in a church!
-It was an incredible time of learning, growing, and doing ministry in an “out of the box thinking” kind of way.”
-It was a great time, but eventually it was through the company that God opened a incredible opportunity to work together with Pastor David Jo at Joyful Church.
+It was an incredible time of learning, growing, and doing ministry in an “out of the box thinking” kind of way.
+It was a great time, but eventually it was through that company God opened an incredible opportunity to work together with Pastor David Jo at Joyful Church.
 After prayer and confirmation by God, the awesome journey of building and raising up Joyful City began.
 On May 5, 2013 we began our weekly services and since then we have to thank God for all the amazing things He has done and is continually doing in our church!
 Joyful City has grown into a dynamic bilingual international church filled with people, of different walks of life, who are experiencing God’s presence, love, and joy, and we’re still believing for greater things as we believe for God’s best for everyone who comes to our church!

 What We Believe